bbstilson/advent-of-code-data/README.md

 It's ready to use!

-Add the library do your library deps:
+Add it to your library deps:

 ```scala
 ivy"io.github.bbstilson::aocd:version" // mill